wtshek/demo/README.md

 This repos is for storing all of my personal project for demonstration and experiment.

-1. Coffee Shop
+1. Coffee Shop \n
-this project is to create a responsive website using React and React-route.
-The design is also done by myself. demo website hosted on codesand box: https://lgwmm.csb.app/
+this project is to create a responsive website using React and React-route. \n The design is also done by myself. \n demo website hosted on codesand box: https://lgwmm.csb.app/ \n
-diffculties: designing a satisfying and neat website future improvement: add more interactive animation
+diffculties: designing a satisfying and neat website \n future improvement: add more interactive animation \n

 2. Tetris
 this is a traditional game using canvas